 Note: We are now holding our services in the Turner Hall downstairs, not the main church hall.
 If you arrive late, just follow the signs downstairs.

 We meet every Sunday in our beautiful Art Deco building, The Church of the Divine Unity, Ellison Place.
-Our services begin at 11 am, followed by tea, coffee and biscuits.
+Our services begin at 11 am, followed by refreshments.
+Parking is available at the church.
 We look forward to meeting you!
 You can find out more about upcoming services here: Sunday Services.